 HOW TO BUILD YOUR OWN LIVING BOOKS LIBRARY

 Living Books Lady — For those with a large collection of living books who are interested in establishing a lending library, Michelle Miller Howard offers consulting services and has developed a number of resources including cataloguing and databasing options.
-She is the founder of Children’s Preservation Library (above).
+She is the founder of Children’s Preservation Library in Traverse City, Michigan, and Living Learning Libraries in Florida’s Palm Beach/Martin area (linked above).

-Valerie’s Living Library — Valerie Jacobsen, mother of 11 children, shares her basic organizational guide for a Christian homeschool living books library.
+Valerie’s Living Library — The archived page of Valerie’s Living Library, posted by Valerie Jacobsen, mother of 11 children, who shares her basic organizational guide for a Christian homeschool living books library.